We're following all the rules… so why does it still feel off?

 • Which movement resets are most likely to help them feel better fastest

-• How close they may be to a bigger problem if nothing changes
+• How close they may be to a setback — and what to watch for if patterns don't change

 • When to rest vs. when to slowly rebuild workload